Eradicate deaths from undiagnosed diseases.

 Hepatitis B can go undetected for decades in many cases.
 The longer it is left untreated, the more susceptible the individual is to developing cirrhosis and liver cancer.

-Diagnosis of Hepatitis B today relies on a blood test, and in some cases also ultrasound imaging and liver biopsy.
+Hepatitis B diagnosis B today relies on a blood test, and in some cases also ultrasound imaging and liver biopsy.

-Tuberculosis is an airborne disease caused by bacteria that attack the lungs.
-Without proper treatment nearly half of people with Tuberculosis die.
-1,9 billion people are living with Tuberculosis, and 80% have been diagnosed.
-It occurs in every part of the world.
+Tuberculosis (TB) is an airborne disease caused by bacteria that attack the lungs.
+Without proper treatment nearly half of people die from this disease.
+1,9 billion people are living with TB, and 80% have been diagnosed.
+TB does occur in every part of the world despite living conditions.

-Common symptoms of Tuberculosis are cough with blood, chest pains, weakness, weight loss, fever and night sweats.
+Common symptoms of TB are cough with blood, chest pains, weakness, weight loss, fever and night sweats.

 COVID-19 is a respiratory disease caused by a newly discovered coronavirus.
 There are currently no available treatment, vaccine or cure for COVID-19.
 50 million people have been infected so far, and the numbers are increasing every day.